h8d13/swaydots/README.md

 # swaydots

-my dot files for alpine sway high contrast dark theme
+my dot files for alpine sway high contrast dark theme no extra deps only built-in ash + bash/zsh

+`doas apk add zsh zsh-vcs bash`

-no extra deps only built-in + bash. made for OLED screens, long coding sessions and least amount of flashy colors possible
+styles made for OLED screens, long coding sessions and least amount of flashy colors possible

 ----

-Using a linker to be able to dynamically edit git repo which updates the actual system in real-time
+using a linker to be able to dynamically edit git repo which updates the actual system in real-time